arviz-devs/arviz/doc/source/contributing/developing_in_docker.md

 and with `./scripts/container.ps1`.
 The scripts enable developers easily to call predefined docker commands.
 Users can use one or multiple flags.

-They are executed on the following order: clear-cache, build, test, docs, shell, notebook, lab
+They are executed in the following order: clear-cache, build, test, docs, shell, notebook, lab

 ### For Linux and macOS
     $ ./scripts/container.sh --clear-cache